1.1 Extension Based Storage

 A Provider Extension may still contain the usual Extbase plugins, static TypoScript and such, but should prepare to respect a few reserved controller names and therefore also template locations:

-• The Page Controller name and template path is reserved for page template files using EXT:fluidpages.
+Controller name and template path is reserved for page template files using EXT:fluidpages. - The

-• The Content Controller name and template path is reserved for content element template files using EXT:fluidcontent.
+Controller name and template path is reserved for content element template files using EXT:fluidcontent. - The

-• The CoreContent Controller name and template path is reserved for content element template files using EXT:fluidcontent_core.
+Controller name and template path is reserved for content element template files using EXT:fluidcontent_core. - The

 This approach is much different from what you are used to from TemplaVoila but is easily understood (or learned by example; good places to learn this way are the generic provider extensions you get from Fluid Powered TYPO3).
 Once you get used to this other approach which focuses on files instead of database configurations you will find your work flow more consistent; editing in your editor instead of through the TYPO3 backend and of using version control software on your template files and assets (don't despair - you can always learn this last bit once you are comfortable with the new way of doing things).